“Is there a cure for social anxiety?”

 Even though I “cured” it the remedy for the cure also depends on how you define the problem initially.

-I also like to say no, because if we approach it as trying to cure it, it makes it more difficult.
+I also like to say no, because if we approach it as trying to achieve a cure for social anxiety – it can make it more difficult to help resolve it.

 Focusing on the cure, makes it harder because the focus remains on the social anxiety, instead of transferring most of the attention on your life, which naturally removes the focused attention you’ve been placing on your social anxiety.